Ammunition-Munitions | Commonly Confused Words

 etymology

-• Munitions is a broader term that includes everything used in warfare, such as explosives, bombs, and weapons, whereas ammunition specifically highlights the materials fired or detonated.
+• Munitions is a broader term that encompasses all materials used in war, including explosives, bombs, missiles, and ammunition itself.

 © 2025 Lithium Lab Pte Ltd